 Is worming your horse or group of horses necessary?

-Less drugs will also slow down the inevitable resistance that develops from overuse of the worming products we use
+Fewer drugs will also slow down the inevitable resistance that develops from overuse of the worming products we use.

-They do not detect tapeworm and do not detect the encysted (hibernating) stage of the small redworm
+They do not detect tapeworms and do not detect the encysted (hibernating) stage of the small redworm.

 General guide

-Treat for tapeworms at least twice a year (autumn and again in spring)
+Treat for tapeworms at least twice a year (in autumn and again in spring).

-Treat for encysted small redowrms (cyathostomins) in late autumn/winter, using a single dose of moxidectin or five days of fenbenzadole
+Treat for encysted small redworms (cyathostomins) in late autumn/winter, using a single dose of moxidectin or five days of fenbendazole.

 Kit contents